 - Shrimp Dip is an appetizer favorite.
 We also serve this every Christmas Eve!

 - Grilled Margarita Shrimp.
 One of my favorite meals.
 EVER.

 - Layered Creamy Chili Shrimp Dip.
-My aunt’s recipe, also a Christmas favorite.
+My aunt’s recipe.
+She always serves this at Christmastime.

 - Crab Bisque.
 Another soup recipe for you.
 So good!